jgarc186/second-brain/2-areas/chart-your-course/2025/week_20_steps_to_growth.md

 ### Sunday:
 - Relationsips:
-1) Improve my apperance.
+1) Improve my apperance (let your hair grow, improve your cloth, and higine).
-2) Improve my communication and listening skills.
+2) Improve my communication and listening skills (join toastmasters and be comminettedt to the process of becoming a competent communicator).
 3) Take my leadership skills to the next level.